oskolsky/cart-keeper-extension/README.md

 ### 5. Usage

-1. Open any product page with schema.org product data, strong product-page signals, or a supported store-specific integration
+1. Open a product page.
-2. Click the extension icon
+2. Click the extension icon.
-3. Save the product
+3. Press **Add** when Cart Keeper detects a product.
+4. Press **Update** if the product is already saved and you want to refresh its data.
-4. Open the extension popup to manage saved products
+5. Use the popup list to open or remove saved products.

 ### 6. Tech Stack